smy5152/ror-capstone-group-our-transactions/README.md

 ## PROJECT: GROUP Agile PO Activities
 > The project allows an Agile Product Owner to document his daily activity with a few clicks instead of going through lengthy workflow applications.
 ### Introduction
 > The CAPSTONE in Ruby on Rails is the highlighted project of the RoR module.
 Implementation of a project where transactions are listed as grouped or ungrouped and ordered most recent first.
 New GROUPS can be create by users to add more categorization to their daily activity.
-#### Highlight: Users->List, Users->Invites Friends, Users->Gets Invited By Friends,
+Groups are ordered alphabetically by name.

 ![DESIGN](docs/ERD.png)
 ![](docs/app-1.png)
 ![](docs/app-2-nav.png)